Is Alcohol A Depressant?

 - Slowed heart rate

 - Low blood pressure

-There are a number of non-physical effects of depressant abuse as well.
-Many depressant abusers experience problems with finances, employment, friends, and family.
-Additionally, the effects that alcohol induces can easily put others at risk and in danger, such as driving under the influence, participating unprotected sex, and engaging in physical altercations.
+There are a number of non-physical effects of Depressant abuse as well.
+Many Depressant abusers experience problems with finances, employment, friends, and family.
+Additionally, the effects that alcohol induces can easily put others at risk and in danger.
+Activities such as driving under the influence, participating in unprotected sex, and engaging in physical altercations may occur.

-If you or someone you know is struggling with an addiction to alcohol or another depressant, know that you are not alone and that there are treatment options available.
-Treatment facilities across the country are waiting to provide you or your loved one with the best possible care so that you can reclaim your life without substance abuse.
-Contact a treatment expert today, and get started on your journey to recovery.
+If you or someone you know is struggling with an addiction to alcohol or another Depressant, know that you are not alone — and that there are treatment options available.
+There are treatment facilities across the country that can provide you or your loved one care.
+Contact a treatment provider today.